Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Good Company {#birth-good-company}
-The character’s presence uplifts those around them.
+The character's presence uplifts those around them.
 **Effect:** Once per day, after spending at least a short period of time with someone, the character may grant that person **temporary Karma Points** lasting until the end of a full cycle.
 This cannot be used on self and does not stack.
 Allies resting near the character gain **+1 Recovery**, which also applies to the character if at least one ally benefits.

 ---

 ### An Ally in Each City {#cult-an-ally-in-each-city}
-The character’s community extends far and wide.
+The character's community extends far and wide.
 **Effect:** In any city of at least 1,000 inhabitants, the character knows at least one ally from their community.
-This ally can provide limited, non-burdensome assistance at the GM’s discretion.
+This ally can provide limited, non-burdensome assistance at the GM's discretion.

 ---

-## Predatory & Combat Instincts

-### Hunter’s Edge {#birth-hunters-edge}
+### Hunter's Edge {#birth-hunters-edge}
 The character strikes with lethal efficiency when hunting or using natural weapons.
 **Effect:** The character may reroll tests made with natural weapons, or when hunting a proper target using hunting weapons.

 ---

 ### Blood Lust {#cult-blood-lust}
-Wounding foes fuels the character’s endurance.
+Wounding foes fuels the character's endurance.
 **Effect:** When the character deals Vitality damage with a melee or close-combat attack, they recover **1 Endurance (PE)** for every **3 Vitality points** inflicted (subject to Fatigue).

 ---

 ### Blood Critical {#birth-blood-critical}
-The character’s critical strikes exploit existing wounds with savage precision.
+The character's critical strikes exploit existing wounds with savage precision.
-**Effect:** The character’s critical combat actions gain a bonus to the roll equal to the target’s wound level.
+**Effect:** The character's critical combat actions gain a bonus to the roll equal to the target's wound level.

 ---